csixteen/simulated-evolution/README.md

 # Contributing

 I'll be tackling the limitations and caveats as I find the time, but contributions are more than welcome.
 Just open a Pull-request.
+Don't forget to check the [Issues](https://github.com/csixteen/simulated-evolution/issues) section.

 # License